jeffpodmayer/tagster/README.md

 ## 📱 Overview

 Tagster is a React Native app allows field researchers to log PIT tag scans with customizable metadata.
 The app works completely offline and stores all data locally in SQLite, making it perfect for remote field work.
+Need to have super duper redunant PIT tag data storage.

 ## Questions that are coming up: